 III.
-The Company's results, financial position and the material items of the financial statements
+The Group's results, financial position and material items of the consolidated financial statements (continued)

-The financial statements do not take into account the effects of deflation.
-The overall consumer price index (on a December to December basis) amounted to -0.5% in the audited year (2014: -1.0%).
+The consolidated financial statements do not take into account the effects of deflation.
+The overall consumer price index (December to December) in the audited year amounted to -0.5% (2014: -1.0%).

-The following comments are based on information obtained during the audit of the financial statements.
+The following comments are based on information obtained during the audit of the consolidated financial statements.